 So what do you say when your ex contacts you during no contact?

 See where they are headed with what they say.
 The very fact that they have reached out to you probably means they want to get back together.
 Assume that your ex wants to see you.
 If they suggest getting together, respond with something polite and casual like, “Sure, it’d be fun to catch up.”
-Don’t tell them how happy you are they they want to get back together.
-Even if they definitely do, you must remain poised but if they aren’t sure, you’ll just look pathetic.
+Do NOT tell them how happy you are they they want to get back together.
+Even if they definitely do, you must remain poised but if they aren’t sure and you start celebrating, you’ll just look pathetic.

-If they don’t suggest getting together, it could be because they just don’t have the guts and are not sure how you will respond.
+If your ex doesn’t suggest getting together when they contact you, it could be because they just don’t have the guts and are not sure how you will respond.
 It’s okay to take the initiative if you stay casual.
 You can say something like, “We should get together and catch up, when are you free?”
 Or, if the conversation is going especially well, you could say, “I’d like to see you, when are you free to get together?”

 This is what you wanted, so you need to reach out and take it!
-If they’re contacting you, the odds are extremely high that they want to see you and are thinking they want to get back together with you if you will have them.
+If your ex is contacting you during no contact, the odds are extremely high that they want to see you and are thinking they want to get back together with you if you will have them.

 When you meet up with them, keep things casual, let them be the one to come to you just as you have been doing during no contact.
 After all, they broke up with you.
 They did the leaving.
 Therefore it is your ex who needs to move toward you since they were the one who pulled away.
 That’s not being petty, that’s how things should happen for the best of the relationship.
 If you chase, even if you are able to get back together with this person, there will be an imbalance that could doom the relationship.
 Don’t underestimate it.